michael-steinert-repository/KubernetesEssentials/README.md

 - It receives Pod Definition from the **API Server**
 - It interacts with the **Container Runtime** to run Containers associated with the Pod
 - it reports Node and Pod State to the **Master Node** through the **API Server**
-- It can register the Node with the **API Server** using one of: the Hostname - a Flag to override the Hostname - or specific Logic for a Cloud Provider
+- It can register the Node with the **API Server** using one of the following: the Hostname, which is a Flag to override the Hostname, or specific Logic for a Cloud Provider

 <p align="center">
   <img src="https://user-images.githubusercontent.com/29623199/133918337-e177688b-cc7f-441c-9427-75c5f4d9453e.JPG" alt="Kubelet" width="50%"/>